Love is often sought through appreciations or concerns from loved ones. Is it true love? It creates boundaries; it sets an undertone of give and take.

 A love can easily turn in to a hate if the expectations are not met with.
-The expectations are various and in various forms.
+The expectations are in various forms.
 These kind of feelings cannot be called love but passion and attachment.
-Then this so called love becomes dogmatic, talibanistic and treacherous.
+Then this “so called love” becomes dogmatic, possessive and dangerous .

 You are always Smiling and Willing.
 You radiate energy.
 You attract people.
 You experience different high.

-Once the basis becomes, cast creed religion or nationality , the love can no more be called love, but an attachment deep down which there is a selfish motive.
+Once the basis becomes, cast creed religion or nationality , the love can no more be called love, but an attachment deep down in which there is a selfish motive.